Javed-Shahbaz/Desktop/README.md

 <!-- PROJECT DESCRIPTION -->

+ **Javed Portfolio**
-# 📖 Portfolio <a name="about-project"></a>
+ <a name="about-project"></a>

 > This is my Poerfolio project from Microverse and its the first step to have our own portfolio.

-**PORTFOLIO** is simply a HTML & CSS based project that develops our understanding with professional portfolio.
+**PORTFOLIO** is simply a HTML,CSS & JavaScript based project that develops our understanding with professional portfolio.
 This also include many configuration settings to keep my code clean.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>
+HTML5  CSS3 JavaScript
 > This projet used for only

 <details>